tudorjnu/tudorjnu.github.io/_drafts/archinstall.md

 | \[SWAP\]    | /dev/swap_partition       | Linux Swap (19)          | RAM size (TLDR)     |
 | /mnt        | /dev/root_partition       | Linux                    | Remainder of device |

-As a general guidance, swap has to be the same amount of RAM in order to allow the PC to hybernate.
+As a general guidance, swap has to be the same amount of RAM to allow the PC to hibernate.
 My system has 64GB of RAM, however, I am most of the time using a quarter of it, and sometimes reaching half of it.
 So I will set my swap to be 32GB.

-For the root partition an encryption will be used together with a BTRFS filesystem and I will use subvolumes for root, home.
+For the root partition an encryption will be used together with a BTRFS filesystem, and I will use subvolumes for root, home.

 More information can be found on [archwiki](https://wiki.archlinux.org/title/partitioning)